-The Company's Compliance Manual describes how the Compliance Function is organised to ensure compliance with the requirements of its prudential and conduct regulators both in Cyprus and in all other jurisdictions in which the Company has a regulated presence.
-It defines the responsibilities, competencies and reporting duties of the Compliance Function and its documented key processes and procedures are consistent with the specific requirements of Article 46(2) of Directive 2009/138/EC and Article 270 of the Commission Delegated Regulation 2015/35.
+The Compliance Function is consisted by an allocated Risk and Compliance Manager (Europe) who was approved by the Acting Superintendent of Insurance in February 2022.
+The Risk & Compliance Manager (Europe) has also the support of the Head of Risk and Compliance of LSSO London.
+The Compliance Function is responsible to ensure compliance with the requirements of its prudential and conduct regulator both in Cyprus and in all other jurisdictions in which the Company has a regulated presence.
+Documented key processes and procedures are in place for consistency with the specific requirements of Article 46(2) of Directive 2009/138/EC and Article 270 of the Commission Delegated Regulation 2015/35.